explodinggradients/ragas/docs/getstarted/evals.md

 {'summary_accuracy': 0.84}
 ```

 This score shows that out of all the samples in our test data, only 84% of summaries passes the given evaluation criteria.
+Now, **It
+s important to see why is this the case**.

 Export the sample level scores to pandas dataframe